bulib/dataWebsite/manage/naming-convention.md

 ## Biomedical Samples

 A biomedical engineering lab is taking numerous samples from a heart and staining them to learn more about the tissue samples.
-The lab would like the samples to link with an experiment and lab notebook in a systematic method so the entire lab understand which samples connect to which experiment.
+The lab would like the samples to link the experiment and lab notebook in a systematic method so the entire lab understands which samples connect to which experiment.

 The team develops a method that formats their naming convention using the experiment number, A or B, section number, and stain used.
 An example of this naming convention would look like **0231A_216_act** where **0231** is the experiment number, **A** stands for apex, **216** is the section number, and **act** is the stain (actinin).
 A folder of these slides might be organized like: